What is product as a service (PaaS)?

 Characteristics of PaaS

-- Subscription-based or pay-per-use model
+- Subscription-based, rental, leasing, or pay-per-use pricing

-- Integrated maintenance, support, and updates
+- Bundled maintenance, repairs, replacements, and software updates

 Benefits of PaaS